ocpi/ocpi/OCPI.md

 | authorizationType     | o | Charge points with certain type(s) of authorisation         |

 No Criteria will return all charge points.

+Additional query parameters:

+ * language : ask to only return a specific language

 #### response
 The response contains a list of charge points matching the search criteria or an error message when the search failed.